sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 I originally planned to build this as a standard web frontend, similar to my [previous map](https://kmcd.dev).
 However, I hit two massive walls almost immediately.

 The first problem was the sheer volume of data.
 BGP updates can easily peak at over 30,000 events per second.
-Forcing a web browser to process that firehose while maintaining a smooth 60 FPS with complex blending is a great way to melt a user's laptop.
+Forcing a web browser to process that firehose while maintaining a smooth 60 FPS with complex blending is just not in the cards today.

 The second problem was scaling.
 If the map actually got popular, having thousands of browsers opening individual websocket connections to the RIPE RIS-Live service would be a disaster.
-It is wildly inefficient, and accidentally DDoSing a service designed to monitor internet stability was not on my to-do list.
+It is wildly inefficient, and accidentally DDoSing a service designed to monitor Internet stability was not on my to-do list.

 {{< d2 >}}
 direction: right